-This MEng Honours degree includes an additional year of advanced study which further enhances your understanding of civil engineering, develops your research skills through an investigative research project, and provides the basis for registering as a Chartered Engineer.
+Our professionally accredited Civil Engineering MEng Honours degree includes an additional year of Master's level study, which deepens your knowledge and provides the basis for registering as a Chartered Engineer.

-During the fourth year you will have the opportunity to specialise in: environmental engineering; geotechnical engineering; transport engineering; or water resource engineering.
+During the fourth year you develop your research skills through an investigative research project.
+You also have the opportunity to specialise in:

-Newcastle is ranked in the top 10 UK universities for civil engineering in The Complete University Guide 2014 and The Times/Sunday Times Good University Guide 2014.
-We also achieved an overall student satisfaction score of 90% in the 2013 National Student Survey.
+Newcastle is ranked in the top 10 UK universities for civil engineering in The Complete University Guide 2015 and The Times/Sunday Times Good University Guide 2015.

 Civil and Structural Engineering at Newcastle ranks in the top 200 universities in the world in the QS World University Rankings by Subject 2014.